Pamela Wildermuth

 1. The first step is to get the image sketched on the board.
 The dimensions of the portrait and basic likeness are established with a rough line drawing.

-2. The eye, being the window to the soul, is where Pamela begins her portraits.
-Once she feels her subject is beginning to express personality through the eye, she moves on to other facial features and starts to develop bone and muscle structure.
+2. The eye is the starting point, because it is the heart of the work.
+Once Pamela feels she has made a "connection" with the subject through the eye, she moves on to other facial features and starts to develop bone and muscle structure.

 3. The process continues along the neck and into the shoulder, slowly building up detail by working back and forth from one area to another, darkening and blending and erasing until Pamela is satisfied.
 Here you can see the tools she uses - simple #2B pencils, blending stubs, cotton swabs, kneaded erasers, and an electric eraser for fine detail like that glint in the eye or on that bridle.
 You can also note the darkening of the background to set off the white blaze.
 Working in pencil (graphite) is all about light and dark.